ahsan-aziz/Buffer-Overflow/README.md

 s.close()
 ```

-The first 524 bytes are "A", then 4 "B" and remaining part of the payload is "C", we are keeping the paylaod size same (1000).
+The first 524 bytes are *A's*, then 4 *B's* and remaining part of the payload is *C*, we are keeping the paylaod size same (1000).
 Let's see the registers after above paylaod:

 ![b](https://github.com/azizahsan/Buffer-Overflow/blob/master/b.png?raw=true)

-Great, our EIP is filled with B's(42), we can control the EIP or return address.
+Great, our EIP is filled with *B's*(42), we can control the EIP or return address.
 Now let's find out where we can put our malicious code on the stack.

 ![current](https://github.com/azizahsan/Buffer-Overflow/blob/master/current.png?raw=true)

 We can follow ESP in memory dump (right click on ESP address and click follow dump), and can see that ESP is actually pointing right next to the return address, which seems like a good location for our maclious code.
+You can also inject your shellcode before the return address, or anywhere else, where you can easily jump.

 Before we prepare our code, we need to find out if there are any characters which this application doesn't accept, e.g. many applications don't accept spaces in the payload.
 To find out we can send a list of all characters and see in the memory dump if application is escaping anything.